 1. Topçular (Gunners).
 Soldiers of these units specialized in firing cannons.

 2. Top dökümcüler (cannon casters).
-Chief cannon caster managed this unit.
+A chief cannon caster managed this unit.
 Under him there were casting masters who were specialists in various aspects of cannon casting and making cannon balls.
 [1]

 3. Top arabacıları (artillery wagoners).
 Established in the second half of fifteenth century [37], they were in charge of making, repairing, and operating war wagons to transport cannons and deliver them to battle fields [25]